jozanza/bem-utils/README.md

 Usage
 ----------

-### classNames
+### General

-#### Setup
-Start by importing the module and setting the block for the classNames you want to generate.
+Start by importing the module and setting the block for the classNames or cssText you want to generate.

 ```js
 import BEM from 'bem-utils'
 const BLOCK = 'Button'
 let { classNames: cx } = BEM(BLOCK)
 ```

+### classNames

 #### Basic